GirlInPurple/interluad/README.md

   "adrs":"2", // target address
   "from":"1", // your address, added automatically if sending "encrypt":{
-    // explained in the DHTP branch
+    // explained in the DHTP folder
     // if sent a json with the exact value of "encrypt", it will be added here instead },
   "content":{